axibase/axibase-charts/syntax/functions.md

 [ChartLab Example](https://apps.axibase.com/chartlab/df616dfa/14/)

 `fieldPath` is the dot-separated path to field in series descriptor object.
-If not specified series descriptors objects are returned.
+If not specified, series descriptor objects are returned.
 If specified, the field found by `fieldPath` is returned.

-To fill dropdown with names of entities for which the metric is collected we can use the function as follows.
-The `fieldPath` `"entity"` means we want to get entity field from each descriptor.
+To populate the dropdown with the names of entities for which the metric is collected we can use the function as follows.
+The `fieldPath` `"entity"` means we want to get the entity field from each descriptor.

 ```
 [dropdown]